margrietpalm/VisGrid3D/README.md

 3. Now you can run the script with `visgrid3D`

 ### Python library
-Place `VisGrid3D` folder in the python path.
-Have a look
+Place `VisGrid3D` folder in the python path and have a look at the documentation.

 ## Generating VTK files in Morpheus